Looking for cheap electric motorbike insurance?

 The good news is that we compare all the top insurers in one place you can rest assured you will still be getting the most comprehensive results available!

 This depends on the power output of the bike.
 Some electric scooter and bike models can be ridden on L-plates by 16-year-olds because they’re restricted to 30mph, but other electric bikes can require full motorcycle licences because of their power output.
 Electric motorcycles are not to be confused with electric bicycles, which can be ridden by anyone with no licence requirement.
 All electric motorbikes require the same licence as petrol bikes.

 Popular electric motorcycles

 It’s still relatively early days for this type of bike, but already we’ve tested the Harley-Davidson Livewire and that’s proven a real talking point.
-And that’s not all, because you can have an electric sport bike like the Energica Ego, motocross machine like the Honda CR-E, and even Triumph are known to be working on an EV project.
+And that’s not all, because you can have an electric sport bike like the Energica Ego, motocross machine like the Honda CR-E, and even Triumph are known to be working on an EV project that you can see below.
 How does an electric retro Bonneville sound to you?

-You can find a list of our favorites by checking our best electric motorbikes of 2019 article.
+You can find a list of our favourites by checking our best electric motorbikes article.

-We’ve also laid out what we know about the future of electric motorcycling in 2019 and beyond.
+We’ve also laid out what we know about the future of electric motorcycling.

 GET A QUOTE